 - Place a popsicle stick into the bottom of each banana half.

-- Freeze chocolate candy bar pieces for two hours, or until very firm.
+- Freeze bananas and chocolate candy bar pieces for two hours or until very firm.

 - Sprinkle the chopped chocolate candies over the chocolate-covered bananas.

-Chewy candy trail mix is a healthier option that provides a sweet and savory crunch and provides a yield of six servings.
+Chewy candy trail mix is a healthier option that provides a sweet and savory crunch.
+You can use any kind of chewy candy for this, and it makes a great snacking option for movie night or get togethers.
+This recipe provides a yield of six servings.

 - 4 cups commercially-made caramel corn

 - 1 1/2 cups chewy candy of your choice (Twizzler Bites, Skittles, gummy worms, etc.)

 - Use a pair of kitchen shears to cut larger pieces of candy into one-inch pieces if needed.

 - Toss candy with caramel corn and pecan halves.

 You can use any kind of candy bar to make these awesome cookies - from Reese's Peanut Butter Cups to Snickers.
 No matter your candy of choice, these cookies are a great way to get rid of leftovers in the most delicious way possible.
 The recipe produces a yield of four dozen cookies.